ASzampiasSWD/ElasticSearchBreachDB/Tumblr/README.md

 ## Description

-The Java code converts the Tumblr .txt files into ElasticSearch compliant JSON.
+The Java code converts the Tumblr_2013_users.txt file into ElasticSearch compliant JSON.

 1. Using the Java code, data to json conversion should take approximately 1 hour on Desktop.